Join Our Programs

 Our scholarships provide the opportunity for young artists to participate in programs provided by one of our three partnering opera houses.

-Applicants who have been chosen to attend the Foundation´s audition compete for one of four scholarships (two for Berlin, one for Turin, and one for Munich).
+Applicants who have been chosen to attend the Opera Foundation's auditions compete for one of our four scholarships.
+We offer two scholarships for Berlin, one for Turin, and one for Munich.
 Applicants may not choose one scholarship over the other or opt out of any one when applying.
-The Opera Foundation conducts a single audition for all of our scholarships.
-Judges include the senior representatives of Deutsche Oper Berlin, Teatro Regio Torino, and Die Bayerische Staatsoper.
+The Opera Foundation will conduct a single audition for all of our scholarships.
+Judges for the auditions include the senior representatives of Deutsche Oper Berlin, Teatro Regio Torino, and Die Bayerische Staatsoper.

 Each scholarship is dedicated to a designated opera house or program but singers may be released at the opera house's discretion to sing at the other participating houses should the opportunity arise.